 “He always mentioned to us always look to people who only get one meal a day and help them,” Soin said.

 In 1980, Kusum and her husband, Devinder, moved to Kuwait, where her two daughters were born.
 Her daughters would go on to attend Penn, one studying biology and the other studying fine arts.
 Soin's family made plans to fly to America in September 1990 after Devinder was accepted to Penn's School of Design to pursue a master's degree in architecture.

 Iraq's invasion of Kuwait in August 1990 complicated their plans.
-Food was rationed, banks and airports were closed, and Soin’s family had no money or means to leave the country.
-A month later, Soin's family took a taxi to Baghdad, then relocated to Amman, Jordan, and was able to fly to West Philadelphia.
+Food was rationed, banks and airports closed, and Soin’s family had no money or means to leave the country.
+A month later, Soin's family took a taxi to Baghdad, relocated to Amman, Jordan, and then flew to West Philadelphia.

-In the United States, Soin held a part time job at a grocery store and sold jewelry at local flea markets, the main source of income for her family while Devinder was in school.
-She began volunteering at her children's school and became chair of the Home and School Association there.
-Soin also helped immigrants who lacked proficiency in English gain citizenship as chair of the Association of Indians in America.
+In the United States, Soin held a part time job at a grocery store and sold jewelry at local flea markets — the main source of income for her family while Devinder was in school.
+She began volunteering at her children's school and became the chair of the Home and School Association there.
+As the chair of the Association of Indians in America, Soin helped immigrants who lacked proficiency in English gain citizenship.

 After encouragement from Greenfield Intercultural Center Director Valerie De Cruz, Soin attended PAACH's opening in November 2000 and then applied for the office coordinator position.
 When Soin first joined PAACH in January 2001, she was shy and could not bring herself to talk to many students.